By Tristyn Kinser, MS, LAT, ATC

 - Tenderness over kneecap

-- Bump at bottom of kneecap
+- Bump at the bottom of the kneecap

 - Pain relieved by rest